snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 ```

-Creating a new Payment Method and connecting to an existing Stripe Customer.
+Creating a new Payment Method and connecting it to an existing Stripe Customer.

 ```
 {